chottolabs/kznllm.nvim/README.md

   end
 },
 ```

+for local openai server (e.g. `vllm serve` w/ `--api-key <token>` and `--served-model-name meta-llama/Meta-Llama-3.1-8B-Instruct`) set `VLLM_API_KEY=<token>`

+---

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) to understand the typical development workflow for Neovim plugins using `Lazy` and some straightforward ways you can modify the plugin to suit your needs

+---

+## Additional Notes

+Originally based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - but diverged quite a bit

+- prompts user for additional context before filling
+- structured to make the inherent coupling between neovim logic, LLM streaming spec, and model-specific templates more explicit
+- uses jinja as templating engine for ensuring correctness in more complex prompts
+- preset defaults + simple approach for overriding them
+- free cursor movement during generation
+- avoids "undojoin after undo" error

+## Alternative Configurations

 minimal configuration with custom `make_data_fn` and no preset switcher.
 As you can see, the `make_data_fn` is simply building the `data` portion of the API call and will accept anything supported by the associated provider.